Travel Insurance for Japan

 Natural disasters

 Located over the boundary of several tectonic plates and containing over 110 active volcanoes, natural disasters are not uncommon in Japan.
 That being said, don't let this deter you from visiting this beautiful country.
-So long as you have at least a basic grasp of typical disaster procedures together with travel insurance that has you covered, there really is little to worry about.
-Holiday Extras offers natural disaster cover as an add-on to your policy, should you want that extra peace of mind.
+So long as you have at least a basic grasp of typical disaster procedures there really is little to worry about.

 Earthquakes and Tsunamis